The former owners of a café are facing court after allegedly failing to back-pay four workers.

 “If the allegations in this case are proven to be true, then it would appear that this business hasn’t taken the opportunity to rectify the underpayments, so now they are facing court and hefty penalties – a really stupid thing to do.”

-Fair Work says it is seeking penalties against B2D and Ms Kumar.
+Fair Work says it is seeking penalties against B2D and Kumar.

-The FWO is also seeking a Court Order requiring the company to rectify the underpayments in full, plus interest.
+Additionally, Fair Work is seeking an order requiring the company to rectify the underpayments in full, plus interest.